The Feet First resources provide learning experiences around the context of walking to school.

 - English: Creating poems.

-- Health and PE: Create a class walking programme.
+- Health and PE: creating a healthier me.

 Term 4 Walking and helping the planet